franciscoquinteros/loadbalancer/README.md

 # Balance Loader Bot

-A Telegram bot that automates user creation and balance assignment on a private platform using browser automation.
+A high-speed Telegram bot that automates user creation and balance assignment on a private platform using optimized browser automation.

 ## Features

 ### User Creation Flow

-1. An operator sends a username to the Telegram bot
+1. An operator sends a username to the Telegram bot (e.g., `juanperez98`)
-2. The bot logs into the platform using admin credentials
-3. Creates a new user with the provided username and a fixed password (cocos2025)
+2. The bot automatically creates a new user with the provided username and password `cocos`
-4. Sends a confirmation message back on Telegram with the new user credentials
+3. Sends a Spanish confirmation message that can be easily copied and pasted

 ### Balance Assignment Flow

-1. The operator replies to the user creation message with "load X pesos"
+1. The operator sends a message with format: `username amount` (e.g., `juanperez98 2000`)
-2. The bot detects which user is being referenced
+2. The bot detects the username and amount
 3. Logs into the platform and searches for the user
 4. Assigns the requested amount to the user's account
 5. Confirms the action back via Telegram